 John Stephen Piper was born in Tennessee on January 11, 1946 and grew up in Greenville, South Carolina.
 He is the son of an itinerant evangelist, Bill Piper and his mother, Ruth, passed away tragically in a bus accident while visiting Israel when he was 28.
 John Piper is father to four sons and a daughter, and is grandfather to twelve grandkids.
 He was diagnosed with prostate cancer and underwent surgery in 2006, from which he successfully recovered.

-Piper studied Romantic Literature at Wheaton College where it grew his affections for poetry.
+Piper studied Romantic Literature at Wheaton College where it grew his affection for poetry.
 Today he regularly writes poetry to celebrate family occasions and also express biblical themes.
 Dr. Piper met his wife, Noel, at Wheaton and they married in 1968.
-After college he completed a Bachelor of Divinity at Fuller Theological Seminary where he studied directly under Dr. Daniel Fuller.
-It was through Dr. Fuller that Piper discovered the writings of Jonathan Edwards who would become one of the most influencial authors in his life.
-Some of his theological distinctive beliefs are a Calvinistic soteriology and understanding of God's total sovereignty, historic premillennialism, and a permanence view of marriage.
+After college, he completed a Bachelor of Divinity at Fuller Theological Seminary where he studied directly under Dr. Daniel Fuller.
+It was through Dr. Fuller that Piper discovered the writings of Jonathan Edwards who would become one of the most influential authors in his life.
+Some of his theological distinctive beliefs are a Calvinistic soteriology and understanding of God’s total sovereignty, historic premillennialism, and a permanence view of marriage.